 An accused person in a Title IX complaint at a college, university or high school has a right to an adviser, and that adviser can be a legal counsel.
 Use that right and engage an experienced Title IX discrimination lawyer for Houston, Harris County, Fort Bend County or Montgomery County.

-Contact us the Neal Davis Law Firm for a free and confidential legal review of your Title IX case.
+Contact us the Neal Davis Law Firm for a confidential legal review of your Title IX case.
 Learn what a Title IX defense lawyer can do for you, and then decide how you want to proceed.

 We can fight to protect you from a Title IX investigation which could be prejudiced against an accused person.
 You are not alone.
 We are here to help.